efinauri/languria/README.md

 If you're following along and trying the commands out, you probably noticed something strange the first line of the above example: its REPL output was `[1: (not yet evaluated), 2: (not yet evaluated), _: (not yet evaluated)]`.

-This happens because, by default, values in associations are lazily evaluated, in order to prevent side effects and use them for control flow.
+This happens because, by default, values in associations are only evaluated when pulled out.
 In the case above, being queried by `2` caused the key `"three"` to evaluate to that string.

 When needed, you can prepend `!!` to an association to evaluate its values right away.